Russian actor Pavel Ustinov has sentence overruled | DW | 30.09.2019

 The Russian actor who was sentenced to three and a half years in a penal colony has had his sentence overruled following an outcry from public figures.
 A court ruled that he will serve a one year suspended sentence.

 A Moscow court overruled the prison sentence of Russian actor Pavel Ustinov on Monday.
-The 24-year-old had been previously sentenced to three and a half years in a penal colony for allegedly injuring a police officer at an anti-government protest.
+The 23-year-old had been previously sentenced to three and a half years in a penal colony for allegedly injuring a police officer at an anti-government protest and for resisting arrest.

 Ustinov had his sentence overruled and instead issued with a one year suspended sentence.
-The actor was released on bail last week.
+The actor was already released last weekpending today's appeal hearing verdict.

-The news comes following an outcry over Ustinov's arrest from several prominent Russians, including priests in the Russian Orthodox Church and pro-Kremlin figures.
+The news comes following an outcry over Ustinov's arrest from several prominent Russians, including priests in the Russian Orthodox Church, film stars and pro-Kremlin figures.
 The sentence was subsequently appealed leading to Monday's overruling.

 ed/rc (Reuters, AFP)